 This example is used because you are expecting Plum’s stock to grow in price, but no bigger than $104.00.
 In the case that Plum’s stock did move to precisely $104 by July 2019, you would exercise the contracts you purchased for a profit.
 The contracts you had written would expire worthless because the strike price is equal to the price of the underlying stock.
 That would also give you a profit from writing them.

 In the case, that Plum’s stock moved more expensive than $104 you made bigger profits on the contracts you had purchased.

 Nice to hear, but you made losses on the contracts you sold.
 If the price of Plum’s stock drop, you would lose the money you invested in purchasing contracts, but this would be compensated by the money you got for writing contracts.

 This example is identified as a bull call spread.

 c) The diagonal spread

-Diagonal spreads are constructed using options of the same underlying security but different strike prices and expiration dates.
+Diagonal spreads are created using options of the same underlying security but different strike prices and expiry dates.

-They are called diagonal spreads because they are a combination of vertical and horizontal spreads.
+They are named as diagonal spreads because they are a mixture of vertical and horizontal spreads.

-Diagonal spreads are composed of similar options contracts.
+Diagonal spreads are formed of similar options contracts.